israelwangila/pizz-izr-a-in/README.md

-# delani-studio
+# Piz-zr-a

 ## DESCRIPTION
- Piz-zra website for a pizza restorant
+ Piz-zr-a website for a pizza restorant

 ## SETUP
 To get the project: